awsdocs/aws-codecommit-user-guide/doc_source/how-to-create-branch.md

    This command produces output only if there are errors\.

-1. To update your local repo's list of available AWS CodeCommit repository branches with the new remote branch name, run git remote update *remote\-name*\.
+1. To update the list of available AWS CodeCommit repository branches in your local repo with the new remote branch name, run git remote update *remote\-name*\.

-   For example, to update your local repo's list of available branches for the AWS CodeCommit repository with the nickname `origin`:
+   For example, to update the list of available branches for the AWS CodeCommit repository with the nickname `origin`:

    ```
    git remote update origin
    ```
 **Note**
 Alternatively, you can run the git fetch command\.
-You can also view all remote branches by running git branch \-\-all, but until you update your local repo's list, the remote branch you created will not appear in the list\.
+You can also view all remote branches by running git branch \-\-all, but until you update the list of your local repo, the remote branch you created does not appear in the list\.
 For more options, see your Git documentation\.

 1. To set up a branch in the local repo that is connected to the new branch in the AWS CodeCommit repository, run git checkout *remote\-branch\-name*\.

 **Note**
- To get a list of AWS CodeCommit repository names, along with their URLs, run the git remote \-v command\.
+ To get a list of AWS CodeCommit repository names and their URLs, run the git remote \-v command\.